The Rev Jim Geen – Priest-in-Charge

 The Rev Liz Crumlish – Assistant Curate

-Liz was ordained deacon in December 2020 and is serving her curacy at St Oswald’s.
+Liz was ordained deacon in December 2020 and priest in July 2021 and is serving her curacy at St Oswald’s.

 Liz brings a wealth of experience in ministry, having been ordained in the Church of Scotland 25 years ago.
 She has worked as a Health Care Chaplain in Greenock and in parishes in Inverkip and Ayr.
-She is currently working for the Church of Scotland as the National Coordinator for Renewal and Pioneering.
+Liz is a Pastoral Supervisor and Associate Member of the Institute for Pastoral Supervision and Reflective Practice.

 She is married to Idris and they have two grown up children, Ruaridh and Zara, and a granddaughter, Evie.